 What is Collaborative Law?

-Collaborative Law (also known as Collaborative Practice) is a refreshing new approach to practicing law that is becoming increasingly popular with a public who is tired of the traditional litigation process.
-Collaborative Law is a “process” option, just like mediation or litigation are “processes” that you can use to resolve a legal dispute.
+Collaborative Law (also known as Collaborative Practice) is a refreshing new approach to practicing law.
+This process is becoming increasingly popular with people who are dissatisfied with the traditional litigation process.
+Collaborative Law is a “process”, just like mediation or litigation are “processes” that you can use to resolve a legal dispute.

-Collaborative Law has a similar philosophy to mediation in that it is premised on good faith, full disclosure and is client-focused.
-The main difference between mediation and Collaborative Law is that in Collaborative Law each participant has their own collaboratively trained attorney who is there to guide and assist them through the process.
-In mediation, a neutral third party (the mediator) assists both participants in reaching an agreement but does not represent either of them.
+Collaborative Law has a similar philosophy to mediation.
+Both are premised on good faith, full disclosure and achieving win-win agreements.
+The main difference between mediation and Collaborative Law is that Collaborative Law participants each have their own attorney, while mediation clients work primarily with a neutral third party.
+In mediation, the mediator assists both participants in reaching an agreement but does not represent either of them.
 Further, the mediator cannot give legal advice whereas a Collaborative Law attorney can give legal advice if you want them to.